-Each person is a unique puzzle; it isn’t as if there is a single book that has your name on it for the perfect change.
+Each person is a unique puzzle; it isn’t as if there is a single book that has your name on it for the perfect change path.
 I work with each person very differently to assist them to cross thru many different angles of a life transformation process.
-I strive to help each person find the best path that matches to their spirit and heart.
+I strive to help each person find the best path that matches their spirit and heart.

 For example, I wrote A Personal Tao book to share part of my journey in transformation and to help others.
 I wrote it in a generalized manner, but even in this, it won’t perfectly be a guide for the masses, but only those in a similar place of mind and situation that I was in at that time.

 Understand that transformation it’s a very personal process hence Personal Tao.

 While guides like myself exist, you also must learn how to refine your shape of life around you.